aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 Then in the AWS Console, delete the Amazon CloudWatch logs, empty and delete the S3 buckets.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](LICENSE) file.
+PLease see the [LICENSE](LICENSE) file.

 ## Notices
 Customers are responsible for making their own independent assessment of the information in this document.
 This